 - In the UK individuals have been targeted by Coronavirus-themed phishing emails with infected attachments containing fictitious 'safety measures'.
-The scale of attacks has prompted the National Cyber Security Centre (part of GCHQ) to step in and to automatically discover and remove malicious sites that serve phishing and malware.
+The scale of attacks has prompted the National Cyber Security Centre (part of GCHQ) to step in and automatically discover and remove malicious sites that serve phishing and malware.

 - The US Federal Trade Commission has reported a spike in email phishing related to the COVID-19 pandemic.
 A report from Digital Shadows found scammers posing as well-known and reputable organisations - including the World Health Organization and the Centers for Disease Control and Prevention.

-- In the Czech republic a major Covid-19 testing hub at Brno University Hospital suffered a ransomware attack that disrupted operations and caused surgery postponements.
+- In the Czech Republic, a major Covid-19 testing hub at Brno University Hospital suffered a ransomware attack that disrupted operations and caused surgery postponements.
 Even after a week, the Czech National Cyber Security Center and Czech law enforcement had still not fully restored digital services.

-- In Japan cyber-criminals spread the Emotet banking trojan malware by posing as the state welfare provider and distributing infected Word documents.
+- In Japan, cyber-criminals spread the Emotet banking trojan malware by posing as the state welfare provider and distributing infected Word documents.

-Help your employees reduce the risk of email phishing
+How to reduce the risk of email phishing

 There are no fool-proof methods to prevent phishing.
 But you can reduce the risk by installing anti-phishing tools and making your employees aware of the risks.

-Generally, in the workplace there are many ways employees are protected from malware, but even these are not always successful.
+Generally, in the workplace, there are many ways employees are protected from malware, but even these are not always successful.
 That's why it is important to try and avoid the consequences by following a few simple guidelines.